robtweed/qoper8-cp/README.md

         console.log(JSON.stringify(res, null, 2));

-So you now have everything defined in a single Node.js script file.
+So you now have everything defined in a single Node.js or Bun.js script file.